 Elements to be incorporated at a later date:

+Element 4: Clarifying goals of care.
+Did the clinician clarify the patient’s goals of care?
+Did the clinician ask about the patient’s values and preferences such as spending time with family, functional independence, or living as long as possible?

 Element 5: Treatment decisions.
 Did the doctor review the treatment options with the patient or their family?
 Did the doctor explain how the different treatment options might or might not align with the patient’s goals of care?
 If the family was ready to make a treatment decision, did the doctor use shared decision-making principles to help the family make a treatment decision that was in alignment with the patient’s goals of care?